Agoric/documentation/CONTRIBUTING.md

 run during CI over documentation will test if snippets work with the current agoric-sdk release.

-To import code snippets into the documentation, create a file under `Agoric/documentation/snippets/`. **tyg todo: It appears there should be only one snippets folder for the whole doc repo?** Put your code in the new file.
+To import code snippets into the documentation, if theres isn't already an appropriate file, create a file under the top-level `Agoric/documentation/snippets/` directory.
+Essentially, you want a similar structure to the docs file structure under `main`, with a separate snippets subfolder under `snippets` for each doc content subfolder.
+This is similar to having one test directory.

+As more files are converted to using snippets, you'll increasingly just modify existing snippet files instead of creating new ones.

+Put the agoric-sdk code you want to use in its appropriate snippets file.
-Remember, it must be able to run without errors.
+Remember, the code must be able to run without errors.

 You can make an entire code file, or any part of it, into a snippet (each of which can be used multiple times in the docs).
 Just surround the part